osherachamim/CI-CD-Go-Jenkins-Pipeline/README.md

 # CI-CD-Go-Jenkins-Pipeline
-GoCI/CDFlow is a streamlined CI/CD pipeline project that automates the building and deployment of Go applications using Jenkins and Docker.
+GoCI/CDFlow is a streamlined CI/CD pipeline project that automates the Testing building and deployment of Go applications using Jenkins and Docker.
 It clones a Go repository, builds a Docker image, and runs the application in a container, showcasing an efficient continuous integration and delivery process.

 # GoCI/CDFlow

-GoCI/CDFlow is a CI/CD pipeline project designed to automate the building and deployment of a simple Go application using Jenkins and Docker.
+GoCI/CDFlow is a CI/CD pipeline project designed to automate the Testing, building and deployment of a simple Go application using Jenkins and Docker.
 This project showcases the integration of Jenkins, Docker, and Go in a seamless CI/CD process.

 ## Tools Used